dyno-might/dyno-might.github.io/_posts/2020-09-14-what-happens-if-you-drink-acetone.md

 ---
 layout: post
-title: "What happens if you drink acetone?"
+title: What happens if you drink acetone?
 image: /img/acetone/whiskey2.jpg
 description: How dangerous is it to drink acetone or nail-polish remover?
 Here's the key scientific facts, compared to ethanol.
 seo:
   date_modified: 2022-08-25
 last_modified_at: 2022-08-25
+tags:
-tags: science
+  - science
+  - conspiracy
 background_color: black
 permalink: /:year/:month/:day/:title/
-category: "obsessive investigation"
+category: obsessive investigation
 ---

 **Question**: Should you drink acetone?